lukso-network/docs/docs/standards/smart-contracts/lsp6-key-manager.md

 :::

 The **LSP6KeyManager** is a contract that controls the **[LSP0ERC725Account](./lsp0-erc725-account.md)** contract.
-It comes with pre-defined permissions for addresses that could range from setting data, executing, changing owner, etc., as written in the [Permissions Section](../universal-profile/04-lsp6-key-manager.md#-types-of-permissions)\*\* in [LSP6-KeyManager Standard](../universal-profile/04-lsp6-key-manager.md).
+It comes with pre-defined permissions for addresses that could range from setting data, executing, changing owner, etc., as written in the [Permissions Section](../universal-profile/04-lsp6-key-manager.md#-types-of-permissions)\*\* of the [LSP6-KeyManager Standard](../universal-profile/04-lsp6-key-manager.md).

 :::warning